s0merset7/SomersetsBlog/content/posts/intro.md

 # Set Up
 I will be using Kali Linux and many of its tools to complete the machines.
 Unless you want to dual boot or reset the OS of your computer, I would recommend following [these instructions](https://www.nakivo.com/blog/how-to-install-kali-linux-on-virtualbox/) to set it up on your own device.
 (It's totally free and has plenty of documentation if you come across an issue that isn't in that link)

 I will also be using many of the tools in Kali Linux to complete the boxes.
 I will make sure to mention any programs or software that I use in my write-ups.
-To find any of them in Kali Linux, go to the **Applications** tab on the top left of the window and there will be a dropdown of all of the tools and programs it offers
+To find any of them in Kali Linux, go to the **Applications** tab on the top left of the window and there will be a dropdown of all of the tools and programs it offers.
+For some extra hep on setup and personalization of your Kali Linux machine, check out [this post](/posts/kali_setup)

 For [Hack the Box](https://www.hackthebox.eu/), you will need to subscribe as a VIP member (its about $13 a month) and with it you will have access to all the retired boxes as well as a bunch of other features I'm still exploring.
 After signing up, it was a bit confusing for me to set up the VPN to be able to access the challenges, so [this website](https://steemit.com/ethicalhacking/@rahul516/how-to-connect-to-hack-the-box-vpn) will show you how to set up the VPN to access the challenges (you'll have to figure out how to get an invite code yourself ;) )